Scott Brash: Career

 Scott Brash achieve his first important results around 2010 with Intertoy Z. Among the best appearances, there are 2010 FEI World Equestrian Games, CSIO5* Nations Cup, Dublin and Aachen 2011.

 Brash won the World Cup Grand Prix in Florida in March 2012 during the run up to the 2012 Summer Olympics, winning the prize fund of $60,000.
 He placed ahead of Richard Spooner in second and Kent Farrington in third.
 In May he was part of the British team that finished sixth at the Rome Nations Cup in May 2012.
 He was named as part of Great Britain's show jumping team for the 2012 Olympics along with Nick Skelton, Ben Maher and Peter Charles.

 At the London 2012 Summer Olympics, Brash and Hello Sanctos won a gold medal as part of the British show jumping team.
 They finished fifth in the individual competition.

 Brash was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to equestrianism.
 That year, Brash and Hello Sanctos won the team gold and individual bronze medal at the Herning European Show Jumping Championships.
-In November 2013, on the day of his 28th Birthday, Brash won the last event of the 2013 Global Champions Tour, the Doha Grand Prix, and secured himself the overall championship.
+In November 2013, on the day of his 28th birthday, Brash won the last event of the 2013 Global Champions Tour, the Doha Grand Prix, and secured himself the overall championship.
 In 2014, with Hello Sanctos, he won the Top 10 competition and the Rolex Grand Prix in Palexpo, Geneva.

-In May 2015, Brash and Hello Sanctos won the Rolex Grand Prix titles in Aachen, Germany, Geneva Switzerland and Spruce Meadows, Calgary, Alberta, Canada, the sport's three most prestigious annual events.
+In May 2015, Brash and Hello Sanctos won the Rolex Grand Prix titles in Aachen, Germany, Geneva, Switzerland, Spruce Meadows, Calgary, Alberta, Canada, the sport's three most prestigious annual events.
 This made him the first rider to win the Rolex Grand Slam and show jumping's biggest individual prize of 1m Euros (£735,000).

 Scott Brash won three legs of the Longines Global Champions Tour in 2015, including Miami Beach and Cascais (Estoril) with Hello Sanctos, and Monaco with Hello M'Lady.
 In 2017, Brash was disqualified from a Global Champions League event in Portugal after traces of blood were found on his horse Hello Forever.
 The controversial disqualification led to a push by some in the showjumping community to soften enforcement of the so-called 'blood rule.'

 In 2018, Brash won the London Grand Prix of the Longines Global Champions Tour, seeing his total of LGCT Grands Prix victories reach eleven; the highest number held by any rider since the Tour was founded in 2006.

 Brash remains close to the top of the Longines World Rankings as he has since his last Olympic appearance in 2012.
-Brash is currently the world number 4 rider.
+Brash is currently the world number #4 rider.